droundy/deft/papers/histogram/sad-referee-response.md

 additional different physical systems but dispute that this is necessary for the first paper introducing this method.  **Decide whether to just throw in the Ising...**

+**look them up**
+It is quite common for papers detailing comparison of convergence for various methods to only examine a single physical or sometimes even an unphysical (as in the case of integrals) system.
+When examining the convergence and/or comparing various computational methods it cannot therefore be expected that multiple systems should be considered in the same work.
+The authors provide a list of such works that they directly cite (many accepted by PRE) that prove their point:

+Analysis of the convergence of the 1/t and Wang-Landau algorithms in the calculation of multidimensional integrals (accepted by PRE)
+This paper compares WL and 1/t-WL on several different integrals (not even a real physical system because the exact answer is known)

+Avoiding boundary effects in Wang-Landau sampling (accepted by PRE) This paper with DP Landau as an author only considers the 2D ising model with the novelty of the paper to avoid boundary effects in WL which is succinctly stated in the abstract: 'A simple modification of the ‘‘Wang-Landau sampling’’ algorithm...'

+Optimal modification factor and convergence of the Wang-Landau algorithm (accepted by PRE) This paper examines the optimal modification factor and tests only on the 2D ising model.

+Convergence of Stochastic Approximation Monte Carlo and modified Wang–Landau algorithms: Tests for the Ising model (accepted by Computer Physics Communications) This paper compares SAMC, WL, and 1/t-WL on a single system: the 2D ising model

+Stochastic approximation Monte Carlo and Wang–Landau Monte Carlo applied to a continuum polymer model (accepted by Computer Physics Communications)
+SAMC and WL are compared for a single continuum model with a square well type potential.

+The referee even suggested to cite some of the original multicannonical literature Multicanonical Ensemble: A New Approach to Simulate First-Order Phase Transitions (accepted by PRL) This important work considers a single system in the 2D 10 state Potts model.

 Secondly, the referee does not see much value in providing a temperature range (rather than an energy range) as input to the method.
 We believe that a